You may start noticing signs of voles around your yard, such as narrow surface runways, small burrow openings, or damage to plants and lawns.

 To use garlic, crush some garlic cloves and place them in each vole hole.

 You can also make a garlic spray by combining minced garlic or garlic powder with water.
-Strain it into a spray bottle and apply this homemade vole repellent to the soil around your plants.
+Strain it into a spray bottle, then apply the homemade vole repellent to the soil around your plants.

 8. Predator Urine

-Predator urine is one of the most overlooked but effective natural solutions to scare away voles.
+Predator urine is one of the most overlooked yet effective natural solutions for scaring away voles.

-The scent of predator urine creates fear among these rodents.
-It will make them believe a predator is hunting them, so they will look for safer places to nest.
+The scent of predator urine may make voles feel unsafe in the area.
+It makes them believe a predator is hunting them, so they look for safer places to nest.

-You can purchase products containing the urine of foxes, coyotes, or even wolves.
+You can purchase products made from fox or coyote urine.
 Try a few to see which one works best for your vole problem.

 9. Wrap Tree Trunks

 One way to keep voles from damaging trees is to wrap the tree trunks with chicken wire or hardware cloth.
-The metal wire will protect the tree bark from being gnawed on.
+The metal wire will protect the tree bark from being gnawed.

 10. Encourage Owls